A Public Consultation on Combating Climate Change

 Lots Going Down in MTL

-As a result, I’m not certain that this was the best weekend to plan a public consultation (the Formula One is a once a year mega-event).
-Perhaps it was in consideration for the multitude of tourists in town that weekend, that the Canadian government opted for selecting Lasalle as the location for Montreal’s first public consultation on climate change consultation.
+As a result, I’m not sure that this was the best weekend to plan a public consultation (the Formula One is a once a year mega-event).
+Giving the new government the benefit of the doubt, perhaps they were considering the Canadian Grand Prix.
+Maybe it was out of concern for the multitude of tourists in town that weekend, that the Canadian government opted for selecting Lasalle as the location for Montreal’s first public consultation on climate change consultation.

-It was presided over by Canadian MP David Lametti, federal representative of the local borough and Parliamentary Secretary to the Minister of International Trade.
-There were approximately one hundred of us in attendance, and the message was clear.
+It was presided over by Canadian MP David Lametti.
+He’s the federal representative of Lasalle (Lasalle-Emard-Verdun) and Parliamentary Secretary to the Minister of International Trade.
+So check for government representation.
+On the citizen side, the turnout was pretty good.
+There were at least one hundred of us in attendance.
+The public message was clear.
 Keep fossil fuels in the ground (Why They Need to Be Kept in the Ground), and take more active measures to grow a green and sustainable economy.

 Time To End the Canadian Oil Era

 Given that Mr. Lametti is also working with the Minister of International Trade, the topic of the Trans-Pacific Partnership (TPP) also came up with considerable frequency.
 The concern of many Canadians, as was expressed at the consultation, is that if Canada commits to this agreement, Canadians will be essentially signing away their sovereignty, particularly with regards to climate change regulation.

-The MP’s response to this was measured and diplomatic.
-The government is currently assessing the pros and cons and is still actively deliberating its decision and as such Mr. Lametti could make no comment as to the government’s present leanings.
+Throughout the public consultation, the MP’s response to was very measured and diplomatic.
+The government is currently assessing the pros and cons and is still actively deliberating its decision.
+As such, Mr. Lametti explained that could make no comment as to the government’s present leanings.
+Basically, we all need to wait out while the government figures out its direction.
+Not a particularly satisfying response to the climate emergency, but one not altogether unusual.

 Stepping Up to the Mic